SrushtiMahadik/Steganography/README.md

-# Steganography
-Steganography is the technique of writing hidden messages in such a way that no one apart from the intended recipient knows of the existence of the hidden.
-Steganography can be used to hide private or sensitive information in Image, Video, Audio and in QR Code.

 # 🕵️‍♂️ Steganography Web Application
 A web-based tool for hiding secret messages inside Image, Audio, Video, and QR Code using Steganography techniques.